 PEF is part of the national Scottish Attainment Challenge programme and has been in place since 2015.
-In 2022, the Scottish Government launched a refreshed programme which is outlined in The Framework for Recovery and Accelerating Progress.
-This framework explains that the Scottish Attainment Challenge aims to:
+In 2022, the Scottish Government launched a refreshed programme which is outlined in <a href="https://example.com/Thesample.

 - use education to improve outcomes for children and young people impacted by poverty, with a focus on tackling the poverty-related attainment gap; and - support educational recovery from Covid-19, increase the pace and reduce the variation in progress towards tackling the poverty related attainment gap.